mszkb/skc-template/README.md

 # Superkawaiicrew Template - Dokuwiki

+## Styling

+### Logo

+To change the logo - go to /lib/tpl/skc-template/conf/default.php
+Change the URL there.

 ## Development

 ### only the theme

 So you only want to create theme.
 Fair enough.
 The docker-compose.yml file is already configured so you can start developing on the skc theme.
+It mounts the /lib/ folder.

 ```bash
 $ docker-compose up -d